-- Two evaluation/observation sessions, during which we assess key aspects of your child’s cognitive and academic profile, including areas such as processing speed, visual and auditory processing, working memory, cognitive efficiency and more.
+- Two evaluation/observation sessions, during which we assess key aspects of your child’s cognitive and academic profile, including areas such as reading, math, processing speed, visual and auditory processing, working memory, cognitive efficiency and more.

 - Roundtable meeting where the Academics Plus team reviews results, identifies areas of need and works directly with you to create a roadmap to success for your child.

 A Handwriting Without Tears™ evaluation can be added to any Learning Checkup for Kindergarten through 5th grade.
 Administered by our certified handwriting specialist, this evaluation can provide insight into the fine motor skills necessary for writing and proper formation of letters and numbers, including categories such as memory, orientation, size, placement, and sequence of writing each letter.
 The cost of the full evaluation is $100 and includes written materials, administration of the evaluation, and a written report.